OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_hosted.rst

 |sunstone_login|

 Once you login with the credentials that you have received in your email, for security reasons change your password that you have received by email.
-To change the password you have to go to Setting Tab.
+To change the password you have to go to ``Settings`` Tab.

 |sunstone_change_password|